Southeast Asia

 The ASEAN-Australia Comprehensive Strategic Partnership (CSP) is an important symbol of our commitment to ASEAN and its central role in the Indo-Pacific.
 The CSP investments represent the largest ever increase in Australia’s development cooperation program with ASEAN.

 Australia was an original party to the Regional Comprehensive Economic Partnership (RCEP) Agreement when it entered into force on 1 January 2022.
-RCEP reinforces the importance of ASEAN centrality to the Indo-Pacific regional economic architecture and rules-based order and brings together Australia, New Zealand, ASEAN and the major North Asian economies of China, Japan and South Korea.
+RCEP reinforces ASEAN's centrality within the Indo-Pacific regional economic architecture and rules-based order and brings together Australia, New Zealand, ASEAN and the major North Asian economies of China, Japan and South Korea.
 RCEP is now the world’s largest free trade agreement by members’ combined gross domestic product (GDP).

 On 21 August 2023, Australia signed the Second Protocol upgrading the ASEAN Australia-New Zealand Free Trade Agreement (AANZFTA).
-The AANZFTA upgrade is a historic step towards deeper regional economic integration and provides both economic and strategic advantages to Australia.
-Our Regional Trade for Development Initiative provides technical assistance and capacity building to support eligible ASEAN countries to realise the full benefits of RCEP and an upgraded AANZFTA.
+The AANZFTA Upgrade is a historic step towards deeper regional economic integration and provides both economic and strategic advantages to Australia.
+The Regional Trade for Development Initiative (RT4D) provides technical assistance and capacity building to support ASEAN countries to realise the full benefits of RCEP and an upgraded AANZFTA.

 We work closely with our bilateral partners and neighbours to provide mutually beneficial economic opportunities, including through the: